Skip to main content

 In clinical trials, it took about 6 months for people using Restasis to see significant dry eye improvement.
 But other studies have found that some people — particularly those with milder symptoms — may notice some relief within a month.

-Restasis takes quite a bit longer than over-the-counter (OTC) lubricating eye drops to start working.
+Restasis takes quite a bit longer to start working than over-the-counter (OTC) lubricating eye drops, which may start working within minutes and provide full effects within about 1 month.
 This is because Restasis helps increase your natural tear production.
 It doesn’t just moisten your eyes when you apply it.
-Because it could take a few months for you to feel relief, your healthcare provider may suggest using OTC eye drops until Restasis kicks in.
+Because it could take a few months for you to feel relief, your prescriber may suggest using OTC eye drops until Restasis starts working.

 2. How does Restasis work for dry eyes?